What is a decentralized exchange (DEX)

 Decentralized exchanges (DEXs) are a type of cryptocurrency exchange that operates on a decentralized peer-to-peer (P2P) network.
 Unlike centralized exchanges (e.g. Coinbase, Binance), which are run by a single entity, DEXs operate on a decentralized blockchain network, such as Ethereum, and allow users to trade cryptocurrencies directly with each other, without the need for intermediaries or a central authority.

-The more decentralized an exchange is, the more it will allow any user anywhere to connect and trade directly, without the need for any intermediary.
-We call these Decentralized Exchanges or “DEXs” for short, two examples being THORChain and Sushiswap.
-DEXs, as stated, operate trustlessly and are permissionless, as opposed to a centralized exchange or CEX (e.g. Coinbase, Binance).
+The more decentralized an exchange is, the more it will allow any user anywhere to connect and trade directly without the need for any intermediary.
+We call these Decentralised Exchanges or “DEXs” for short, two examples being THORChain and Sushiswap.
+DEXs, as stated, operate trustlessly and are permissionless, as opposed to a centralized exchange or CEX.

-There are some tokens which can only be purchased on a DEX like Uniswap or Sushiswap.
+Some tokens can only be purchased on a DEX like Uniswap or Sushiswap.
 In that case, a peer-to-peer trade is the only option, so one must find the right DEX for their interests.
 Every blockchain network, as it matures, will see multiple DEX services, interfaces, and ways to access these trading platforms.
-Cross-chain DEXs such as THORChain and Osmosis even allow assets from different networks to be swapped natively.
+Cross-chain DEXs such as THORChain and Osmosis allow assets from different networks to be swapped natively.

-Some crypto wallets provide swapping directly in the wallet; If you make a swap within XDEFI Wallet for example, you are using a particular DEX in the background (e.g. THORChain) without having to go to that dApp on the web.
+If you swap within XDEFI Wallet, you are using a particular DEX in the background without going to that dApp on the web.